ThePieBaker90/On-The-Rim/Items/Weapons/Ranged/Revolvers/CR-97 Undertaker.md

 - **Value**:
 	- 400 credits
 * **Looks**:
-	* A custom fully black Korth Combat revolver with red embellishments.
+	* A fully black revolver with red embellishments.
+	* Manufactured by Armstek.